tendai22/dpans94_ja/app.md

 Typical use: ... flag [IF] ...
 [ELSE] ...
 [THEN] ...

 Software that runs in several system environments often contains some source code that is environmentally  dependent.
-Conditional compilation – the selective inclusion or exclusion of portions of the source code at  compile time – is one technique that is often used to assist in the maintenance of such source code.
+Conditional compilation - the selective inclusion or exclusion of portions of the source code at  compile time - is one technique that is often used to assist in the maintenance of such source code.

-Conditional compilation is sometimes done with “smart comments” – definitions that either skip or do not  skip the remainder of the line based on some test.
+Conditional compilation is sometimes done with "smart comments" - definitions that either skip or do not  skip the remainder of the line based on some test.
 For example:

     \ If 16-Bit? contains TRUE, lines preceded by 16BIT\
     \ will be skipped.
 Otherwise, they will not be skipped.